 7) The killdozer’s construction is complete

 The expert welder started by outfitting the bulldozer with armoured plates, which would protect the driver against explosives and small firearms.
 He had created the armour himself, using a conglomerate of concrete poured between sheets of steel.
 This subsequently created plates over a foot thick.
 Additionally, he set up video cameras on the exterior of the bulldozer, so that he could monitor the situation from inside.
-These cameras were protected with multiple layers of shatter-resistant plastic.
+Multiple layers of shatter-resistant plastic protected these cameras.
 Plus, he also mounted a system that used jets of air to blow dust and debris away from the lenses.

 He also installed fans and an air conditioner to keep himself cool during his rampage.
 Finally, he mounted three gun ports which were outfitted with a .50 calibre rifle, a .308 semi-automatic and a .22 long rifle.
 Their barrels pointing to the front, rear and right side respectively.
 According to the authorities, once he’d sealed himself in, there was no way he could get out.